girder/slicer_package_manager/docs/user_guide.rst

 * By using the :doc:`commands_shell`:

-    This is the more easy way to use the basic feature of the Slicer Extension Manager.
+    This is the more easy way to use the basic feature of the Slicer Package Manager.
 These commands allow you to easily create or list applications and releases, and also list, upload or download extensions.

 .. _concepts: http://girder.readthedocs.io/en/latest/user-guide.html#concepts